 Day 6: West to spectacular Knidos, where decades of digging, still ongoing, have revealed a beautiful and well-planned city.
 Set at the very tip of a long peninsula jutting into the Aegean, her superb double harbour could be accessed from both east and west, providing protection for generations of ships and making her rich from the lucrative seaborne trade.

-Day 7: A last chance to swim as we cruise north to explore Halicarnassus, Caria’s ancient capital, with its Crusader castle now housing one of the finest museums of underwater archaeology.
+Day 7: A last chance to swim as we cruise north to Bodrum itself.
+In the late afternoon we visit the Mausoleum of Halicarnassus, one of the Seven Wonders of the Ancient World and Bodrum’s magnificent Crusader castle, (due to re-open Spring 2019), which now houses one of the finest museums of underwater archaeology in the world.
 A final opportunity to shop.

 Day 8: Transfer to Bodrum airport, about 40 minutes away.